CtrlK

 Completeness

-Clearly answers both 'what' (implement type-safe Jetpack Navigation Compose routes on Android) and 'when' (explicit 'Use when' clause plus file pattern and keyword triggers).
+Clearly answers both 'what' (implement type-safe Jetpack Navigation Compose routes using Kotlin serialization) and 'when' (Use when defining navigation graphs with type-safe destinations in Jetpack Compose), with an explicit 'Use when' clause.

 3 / 3